-- 2nd largest country in the GCC with an area covering approximately 309,500 km2.
+- ▶ 2nd largest country in the GCC with an area covering approximately 309,500 km2.
 Strategically placed on the Arabian Gulf, Oman is divided into eleven main governorates and shares borders with Saudi Arabia and UAE. - Stable Political System smooth transition of power to His Majesty Haitham bin Tariq Al Said in January 2020.
-In his opening speech, His Majesty promised to uphold his predecessor's peace-making foreign policy and to further develop Oman's economy - Population of 4.47mn predominantly represented by Omani Nationals who account for 61% of the total population - Resilient and Solid Economy focus on long-term planning with the implementation of a five-year economic development strategy plan. - ▶ Real GDP growth is forecasted to increase to 11% in 2022, decreasing to c.3.5% a year in 2023. - "Vision 2040" government led programme, aimed at creating wealth through economic diversification and private sector partnership, building world-class infrastructure, and preserving environment sustainability
+In his opening speech, His Majesty promised to uphold his predecessor's peace-making foreign policy and to further develop Oman's economy - Population of 4.47mn predominantly represented by Omani Nationals who account for 61% of the total population - Resilient and Solid Economy focus on long-term planning with the implementation of a five-year economic development strategy plan. - Real GDP growth is forecasted to increase to 2.9% in 2022 and continue to grow and projected to reach 4.9% in 2023. - "Vision 2040" government led programme, aimed at creating wealth through economic diversification and private sector partnership, building world-class infrastructure, and preserving environment sustainability